2022 Ontario general election

 The 2022 Ontario general election was held on June 2, 2022, to elect Members of the Provincial Parliament to serve in the 43rd Parliament of Ontario.

 The governing Progressive Conservatives, led by Premier Doug Ford, were re-elected to a second majority government, winning 7 more seats than they had won in 2018.
-The NDP retained their status as the Official Opposition, despite losing seats and finishing third in the popular vote, while the Ontario Liberals finished 2nd in the popular vote, but only won 8 seats, falling short of official party status.
+The NDP retained their status as the Official Opposition, despite losing seats and finishing third in the popular vote, while the Ontario Liberals finished 2nd in the popular vote, but only won 8 seats, a gain of one seat from 2018 but falling short of official party status.
 The Green Party retained the single seat they won in 2018 while the New Blue and Ontario Party failed to win a seat, both losing their lone sitting MPPs.

-The election set a record for the lowest voter turnout in an Ontario provincial election, as only 43.53% of the people who were eligible voted.
+A total of 4,701,959 valid votes were cast in this election, as well as a smaller number of invalid ballots.
+The election set a record for the lowest voter turnout in an Ontario provincial election, as only 44.06% of the people who were eligible voted.
 This broke the previous record for low turnout of 48.2% in the 2011 election.